Deep-Fit College Counseling: An Investment for Life

 This integrated, whole-student perspective actively shapes Jennifer’s work inside higher education.
 As Dean of Academic Advising and Undergraduate Studies in the School of Engineering at Tufts University, Jennifer guides curriculum, advising structures, and student support practices that influence how engineering students learn, navigate challenges, and engage with their education over time.

 Jennifer is regularly invited to contribute to national conversations about college advising and student outcomes.
-She recently spoke at The Chronicle of Higher Education’s Virtual Forum on College Advising, reaching an audience of more than 3,000 registrants.
+In July 2025, she spoke at The Chronicle of Higher Education’s Virtual Forum on College Advising, reaching an audience of more than 3,000 registrants.

-Eliza was a key member of Jennifer’s engineering advising team at Tufts for six years before returning to Canada, where she now holds a role at Carleton University.
-At Tufts, Eliza advised all first-year engineering students — many of whom were undecided — as well as students seeking to internally transfer into engineering.
-Together, Jennifer and Eliza bring deep, practical knowledge of engineering disciplines and the developmental pathways students follow within them, allowing them to guide both directed and undecided STEM students with clarity and confidence.
+Together, Jennifer and Eliza bring deep, practical knowledge of engineering disciplines and the developmental pathways students follow within them, allowing them to guide both directed and undecided students with clarity and confidence.

 Fun fact: Eliza was Jennifer’s daughter’s academic advisor when she was an undecided first-year student considering engineering at Tufts (while Jennifer was still working at Wellesley College), encouragingly guiding her through the internal transfer process and welcoming her into the School of Engineering!
 As a mother, Jennifer was so grateful to hear her daughter excitedly chatter about her caring advisor, Eliza, during her first year at Tufts.